wsws19930315/Universal-Intel-WiFi-BT-Updater/docs/HOW-TO-VERIFY-DRIVERS_EN_2026.md

 ---

 #### 4. Look up the device in the databases I maintain on GitHub
-Open the database in your browser, you will immediately see the **driver date and version** as officially released by Intel.
+Open the database in your browser, and you will immediately see the latest driver version and release date.

 ### **[Intel Wi-Fi Drivers Latest](https://github.com/FirstEverTech/Universal-Intel-WiFi-BT-Updater/blob/main/data/intel-wifi-driver-latest.md)**